reactxx/reactxx/doc/single-codebase.md

-#Single codebase (including single npm package format) for web and native
+# Single codebase for web and native